skunert/chip8-emulator/README.md

 # How to run
 Find yourself a Chip8 rom (pong is included).
 Clone the project and run `cargo run PATH_TO_ROM`

+# Dependencies
+You need to install [sdl2](www.libsdl.org) from the package manager of your choice.